mysql/mysql-operator/tests/README.md

     b) RESTORE - it has permissions to restore a backup from the bucket
     c) DELETE - it has permissions to delete items from the bucket, after a given OCI-related test is completed (at tear down)
-    under the hood, it may be the same profile or three different profiles with more fine-grained permissions by default the path is empty, then all OCI-related tests are skipped
+    d) VAULT - it has permissions to create, use, and delete secrets in an OCI vault (see also --vault-cfg) under the hood, it may be the same profile or three different profiles with more fine-grained permissions by default the path is empty, then all OCI-related tests are skipped